oracle/cloud-native-devops-workshop/containers/nodejs-rolling-router-wercker/README.md

 ### Build the image

-Build the `rolling-router-sticky-sessions`image using make:
+Build the `rolling-router-sticky-sessions` image using make.
+You will need to also build the `runit` and `confd` dependencies if you have not built them before:

 <pre>
+  cd images/runit
+  make
+  cd images/confd
+  make
   cd images/rolling-router-sticky-sessions
   make
+  make publish
 </pre>

-This will upload the image to your Docker-hub.
+The final `make publish` will upload the image to your Docker-hub.

 ![Logo](images/docker-hub-rolling-router.png)